dotcomdudee/ztube/readme.md

 2. You should ensure that `app.secret_key = 'your_secret_key_here'` is set to something unique.

+3. `max_results` is currently set to 48, on line 41.
+If you follow a larger number of channels, you may want to increase this number!

 ## Ads

 Zerotube WILL NOT remove ads.
 If you are a Youtube user with a Premium membership using this app on desktop (as intended), then you will have the best viewing experience.